razum2um/lurker/README.md

     # e.g. config/environtents/staging.rb
     config.middleware.use Lurker::Sandbox

-E.g. demo application runs with it: when creating, updating repos or users ids getting increased, but if you look into GET #index, new items are NOT showing up. **This is NOT a bug!** - sequences in postgres are increasing notwithstanding ROLLBACK is called.
+E.g. demo application on Heroku runs with it: when creating, updating repos or users ids getting increased, but if you look into GET #index, new items are NOT showing up. **This is NOT a bug!** - sequences in postgres are increasing notwithstanding ROLLBACK is called.
 As such: